makoto/gtt/README.md

 ## Pull Request

 I am ready!
 This project is made from scratch for the https://hackathon.status.im .
-Please take full code in this as a judging consideration.
+Please take full code in this repo as a judging consideration.